jacobo/building_services/slides.md

 !SLIDE[bg=pictures/distributed_objects.jpg]
 ### Distributed Objects

-.notes Let me tell you about distributed objects.
+.notes SHAI says maybe show this in code.
+Let me tell you about distributed objects.
 This is about relationships that go across systems.

 !SLIDE[bg=pictures/solowave.jpg] align-left shadowed
 # Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.